elope in south carolina

 Pretty Place Chapel

 Fred W. Symmes Chapel at YMCA Camp Greenville, more commonly known as Pretty Place, is one of the locations I get asked for the most.
 This is an open-air chapel at the edge of a cliff overlooking the mountains, right on the North Carolina border.
 People from all over the country see pictures and videos of this place on Pinterest and TikTok and ask me to take their engagement photos, wedding photos, and proposal photos there.
 However, it’s also one of the most complex locations to plan for, which is why most of the people who ask me for it end up choosing another location after I respond.
 Pretty Place lives up to its name though, and if you can work it out, your photos will be stunning.
-Here are a few things to keep in mind:
+Here are a few things to keep in mind for taking engagement or elopement photos at Pretty Place:

 Check the visitation schedule.
 This is a very popular wedding venue, so the chapel will be closed to the public when there’s a wedding.
 The schedule on the Camp Greenville website lets you see up to 2 weeks in advance when the chapel is open.